POSTGRADUATE RESEARCH IN ART AND DESIGN

 See our Research Clusters for more details of subjects and potential supervisors.
 Currently these are: Art Practice as Investigation; Making Places; Socially Engaged Practices; Diasporic and Transcultural Practices; Create/Feminisms; Visual Culture and Curating; Science Fiction Research Clusters.
 We welcome applications which can be supported by the staff within these Research Clusters and which may be aligned to them.

 With currently around 30 PhD research students and over 70 MA students (on taught programmes), we welcome the growth and development of our strong international postgraduate community.
 We encourage a commitment to a serious investment in dialogic modes of learning through seminar discussions, research presentations and exhibitions of work.
 Research is based at The Grove, the arts building designed by the world-renowned BPR Architects and a new £80m addition to our flagship campus in Hendon.
 There is a dedicated base room for research students in The Grove, with presentation facilities, a social space and desk working.
 The Grove is equipped with bespoke art studios and workshops, and specialist exhibition spaces.
-We encourage collaborative research projects or sponsorships with external partners, and currently have Collaborative Doctoral Award studentships with the ICA and the National Maritime Museum.
+We encourage collaborative research projects or sponsorships with external partners, and have had in the past Collaborative Doctoral Award studentships with the ICA and the National Maritime Museum.

 Information for prospective students:

-Where is the School of Art and Design?
+Where is Art and Design at Middlesex?

 We offer the following research degrees: